Support our community by signing up for the latest WACF event

 DonorCentral is a secured site that allows you to access fund information and valuable grantmaking services.

-Willmar Area Community Foundation (WACF) has been working for 20 years to create a better, more interconnected community across the greater Willmar region.
+The Willmar Area Community Foundation (WACF) has been working for over 20 years to create a better, more interconnected community across the greater Willmar region.
 We partner with other area organizations and foundations to create and distribute funds and grants to applying organizations.